full-path/ridesheet/src/technical-guide/installing-ridesheet.md

 3. You'll see a pop-up requesting authorization
 4. Follow the authorization prompts, selecting "Allow" when asked

-!!! tip "Unsafe Warning"
+!!! warning "Unsafe Warning"
     All RideSheet users will need to complete this authorization process.
-If users see an **Unsafe** warning, they can:
+If users see an **Unsafe** warning (which typically appears when the user trying to execute the function is not the sheet owner), they can:

     1. Click "Advanced" at the bottom of the pop-up
     2. Click "Go to RideSheet (unsafe)"
     3. Click "Allow" to authorize the script

+    If you're seeing this warning, check:

+    - That you're signed into the correct Google Workspace account, not a personal account
+    - That you have the necessary permissions to access RideSheet
+    - That RideSheet was properly set up from a Google Workspace account
+    - That the spreadsheet is located in a shared drive with correct permissions

 ## Complete Initial Setup